-- Does the title contain the keyword that is the most important for the page?
-Eg bicycles for evanscycles.com .
+- Does the title contain the keyword that is the most important for the given page? (e.g., bicycles for evanscycles.com).
 The search engine highlights searched keywords in the results.
-The seeker is more likely to click on the results with the keywords he / she has typed in the search.
+The seeker is more likely to click on the results with the keywords he / she has typed into the search engine.

 - Is the caption shorter than 70 characters?
-If it does not, it does not appear in the completed results.
+If it is, it does not appear in the results.

 - Does the destination page contain meaningful text in the meta description?
-Maybe some brief description about the site or the information about the porducts They have not offered
+Maybe a brief description about the website or the information about the products.

-Some pages contain only a list of Unrelated keywords or words in the meta desctription.
+Some pages contain only a list of unrelated keywords or words in meta desctription.
 Meta description is not necessary to write manually for each page (although it is the best).
 You can generate it by putting words into a template.

-- If so, does the meta description contain less than 139 characters?
+- Does the meta description contain less than 139 characters?

-- Does it contain the most important keywords for a certain destination page?
+- Does it contain the most important keywords for the given landing page?

 If not, Google does not use the meta description text in its results and automatically creates an excerpt from the other text of the page instead.